spartan-protocol/spartan-docs/docs/synths.md

 ### Listing / Creating a Synth

 For a Synthetic asset to be listed / deployed, it must have a deep underlying pool and that pool must be [Curated](/liquidity-pools?id=curated-pools).
 If the conditions are met, literally anyone has the ability to click a few buttons and deploy the Synthetic asset token contract.
-Once again, no permissiion is required here, just go ahead and do it Spartan!
+Once again, no permission is required here, just go ahead and do it Spartan!

 ### Forge Synths (Mint)